How do I apply

 alternative licensure year.
 The second

-is the 2-year sequence with a concentration area course offered in the fall,
+is the two-year sequence with a concentration area course offered in the fall,

 spring, and summer terms of the year after the licensure program.
 A fast track option for Friends' School and Stanley British Primary School is not available at this time.